altfatterz/learning-kafka/strimzi/examples/statefulsets/README.md

 www-nginx-statefulset-1   Bound    pvc-a8b8631f-39d1-464c-8896-2c18a8524d02   1Gi        RWO            local-path     29m   Filesystem
 www-nginx-statefulset-2   Bound    pvc-8403d052-da13-4df2-876c-9c0ae09b3142   1Gi        RWO            local-path     29m   Filesystem
 ```

+Deleting or scaling a StatefulSet down does not delete the volumes associated with the StatefulSet.
+This setting is for your safety because your data is more valuable than automatically purging all related StatefulSet resources.

+However depending on the storage class and reclaim policy, deleting the PersistentVolumeClaims may cause the associated volumes to also be deleted.
+Never assume you'll be able to access data if its volume claims are deleted.

 ```bash
 $ kubectl get pv -o wide